advanderveer/ep/README.md

 - [x] SHOULD make AppError fields public
 - [x] SHOULD rename "Check" on input to "Validate", way more obvious and less suprising
 - [x] SHOULD SkipEncode should also work when returned directly to the render
+- [ ] COULD  have an hook that sets the status code based on whether the response is in a client or server error mode
 - [x] COULD  include a more composable ways for behaviour to be added to an output: what if it redirects and sets a cookie
 - [x] COULD  allow middleware to install a hook that is called just before the first byte is written to the response body for middleware that needs to write a header